 SUNY Potsdam’s Raymond Legacy Society is committed to sharing the most up-to-date information regarding philanthropy so that you may best plan for your future and support the causes that are important to you.
 Below, we have provided several resources to assist you in achieving your philanthropic goals.
 Should you have any questions, please contact us:

 44 Pierrepont Ave., Potsdam, NY 13676

-For the second year in a row, the NYS Charitable Tax Credit Program offered though the SUNY Impact Foundation will allow residents of New York State to support SUNY schools and receive a tax benefit.
-To be eligible, donors’ New York State tax liability for 2022 must exceed $10,000.
+For the third year in a row, the NYS Charitable Tax Credit Program offered though the SUNY Impact Foundation will allow residents of New York State to support SUNY schools and receive a tax benefit.
+To be eligible, donors’ New York State tax liability for 2023 must exceed $10,000.
 Interested donors must first contact SUNY Potsdam.

 The Latest COVID Relief Package and Charitable Giving

 The latest COVID relief package was signed into law on December 27, 2020 as part of the Consolidated Appropriations Act, 2021.
 The law provides approximately $900 billion in coronavirus relief funding, including extended unemployment benefits and one-time relief payments to many Americans.
 The new law also extends into 2021 two philanthropic provisions of the CARES Act of particular interest to donors.
 Learn More

 The SECURE Act and Charitable Giving

 On December 20, 2019, the Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law.
 The provisions of the law took effect on January 1, 2020.